Alphacrucis University College (AC) is Australia's leading Christian College.

 All supporting documents should be certified.
 A ‘certified copy’ is a copy of an original document that has been authorised (or notarized) as being a true copy of an original.
 A list of people who can Certify Documents can be found here.

 How do I know if my documents are current?

 The following documents must meet these restrictions to be considered current:

-You should always give clear, specific and personal information in your application, especially your student study intention statement.
-This information helps us understand the reasons you have chosen to study and demonstrates that you are a genuine student.
-Never copy reasons for choosing to study from another person or from other sources (such as the internet).
+Always complete your application in your own words.
+You should give clear, specific and personal information in your application.
+The information you provide in the GTE section of the application form help us understand the reasons you have chosen to study in Australia and at AC, and demonstrate that you are a genuine student.
+Do not copy reasons for choosing to study from another person or from other sources (such as the internet).

-Applicants wishing to defer the commencement of their studies to the following semester may do so by providing the ISO valid reasons for deferring.
-If the applicant has a package with a partner college, an updated offer letter from the partner college must be supplied.
-An amended offer letter from AC will be provided, which must be signed and returned to the ISO.
-Applicants may only defer a maximum of one semester.When do I need to submit my application by?
+Applicants wishing to defer the commencement of their studies to the following semester may do so by contacting the ISO and completing a Deferral of Studies Form.
+If you have a package with a partner institution, an updated offer letter from the partner must be supplied.
+An amended offer letter from AC will also be provided, which must be signed and returned to the ISO before a new CoE Certificate is issued.
+Applicants may only defer the commencement of their course for a maximum of one year.

 Applications must be received a minimum of 15 business days before the start date or enrolment date of the first course in the applicant’s package.
 Applications received less than 15 days before the start date or enrolment date will not be considered for the intended start date and will be required to defer their studies to the next practicable start date.
-Application validity length will still apply.How long will it take to complete my application?
+Application validity length will still apply.

 - The application did not demonstrate a clear reason for studying the chosen course in Australia